Disneyland Dining Discounts & Coupons

 Table Service – Worth It?

-In our opinion, the table-service restaurants inside the parks are generally not a very good value for the money.
+In our opinion, the table-service restaurants inside the parks are generally not a great value for the money.
+We list some of the better choices below.

 There are far better table-service options outside the theme parks.
 The restaurants in the three official Disneyland hotels are all quite good, though expensive, and we’ve had no major complaints about any of them.
 Napa Rose is particularly good, if you’re looking for a high-end dinner experience.
 For a character breakfast, the food is really good at Storytellers Café and we love the décor, but you’ll meet more characters and enjoy a bigger variety of foods at Goofy’s Kitchen.